 Endocrine surgery is a type of surgery that focuses on diseases of the thyroid, parathyroid, and adrenal glands.
 Older Del Mar Surgical specializes in endocrine surgery for the removal of the adrenal gland.

 The adrenal glands are part of the endocrine system, whose function is to release hormones into the bloodstream.
 These adrenal glands are found on top of the kidneys and create hormones called catecholamines which consist of adrenaline and noradrenaline.

-These hormones are involved in control of blood pressure, chemical levels in the blood, water use in the body, glucose usage, and the “fight or flight” reaction during times of stress.
-These adrenal-produced hormones include cortisol, aldosterone, the adrenaline hormones – epinephrine and norepinephrine – and a small fraction of the body’s sex hormones (estrogen and androgens).
+The hormones control of blood pressure, chemical levels in the blood, water use in the body, glucose usage, and the “fight or flight” reaction during times of stress.
+They also affect heart rate, blood pressure, and sweat.

-In the past, making a large 6 to 12 inch incision in the abdomen, flank, or back was necessary for removal of an adrenal gland tumor.
-Today, with the technique known as minimally invasive surgery, removal of the adrenal gland (also known as “laparoscopic adrenalectomy”) can be performed through three or four 1/4-1/2 inch incisions.
+In the past, making a large 6 to 12-inch incision in the abdomen, flank, or back was necessary for the removal of an adrenal gland tumor.
+Today, surgery uses minimally invasive techniques to remove the adrenal gland.
+This surgery is also known as “laparoscopic adrenalectomy,” and uses three or four 1/4-1/2 inch incisions.
 Patients may leave the hospital in one or two days and return to work more quickly than patients recovering from open surgery.

 Although laparoscopic adrenal gland removal has many benefits, it may not be appropriate for some patients.
 Dr. Bhoyrul can evaluate patients and determine which are candidates.
 He is also fellowship trained in laparoscopic adrenalectomies.